jssql1234/docs-sqlpay/docs/integration/hrms/e-payroll/app-usage.md

 ### Team List

-User can view his team members’ general personal information
+User can view a list of their team members.
+Additionally, manager can view a list of their managing employees and their general personal information

     ![team-list](../../../../static/img/integration/hrms/e-payroll/team-list.png)

 ### Announcement

-User can view his company announcement
+User can view their company's announcement

     ![announcement1](../../../../static/img/integration/hrms/e-payroll/announcement1.png)

-- Announcements will be visible for 3 months
+- Announcements will be visible according to the duration set in [SQL Payroll](payroll-setup.md#maintain-announcement)
 - Employee will be notified if there are new announcements from today to future dates
 - Time of Announcement Notification:
   - If post date is today, the employee will be notified almost immediately